Wau Holland

-Herwart Holland-Moritz, known as Wau Holland, (20 December 1951 - 29 July 2001) was a German computer security activist and journalist who in 1981 cofounded the Chaos Computer Club (CCC), one of the world's oldest hacking clubs.
+Herwart Holland-Moritz (20 December 1951 - 29 July 2001), known as Wau Holland, was a German computer security activist and journalist who in 1981 cofounded the Chaos Computer Club (CCC), one of the world's oldest hacking clubs.

-He founded the Wau Holland Foundation which continued after his death.
+After his death in 2001, his friends founded the Wau Holland Foundation (officially established in 2003), with the support of his family to continue his work and uphold his memory.

 Career

 From 1979 onwards, Holland supported the film historian Hans-Michael Bock with the development of the filmographic database CineGraph - a lexicon for German-language films, which appeared as a loose-leaf collection from 1984.
 In 1981, Holland co-founded the Chaos Computer Club (CCC).

 From 1983 he was a columnist for the Berlin-based Die Tageszeitung, often reporting on the BBS scene and the computer underground.
 In the same year, he also supervised the phototypesetting of one of the early books created entirely on a computer (Osborne 1).

 Holland also co-founded the CCC's hacker magazine Datenschleuder in 1984, which praised the possibilities of global information networks and powerful computers, and included detailed wiring diagrams for building modems cheaply.
 The then-monopolist telephone company of Germany's Deutsche Bundespost had to approve modems and sold expensive, slow modems of their own.
 "Connecting a do-it-yourself modem was punished more severely than negligent triggering of a nuclear explosion", Wau Holland famously said about this situation.
 The telecommunications branch of Deutsche Bundespost was privatized and is now Deutsche Telekom.